Passiv is an investing tool that simplifies the investment process for do-it-yourself investors.

-When your portfolio’s target allocations drift from their preferred percentages, you have to bring it back to balance by purchasing more of the underweight assets or selling some of the overweight assets.
+When your portfolio’s target allocations drift from their preferred percentages, you have to bring it back to balance by purchasing more underweight assets or selling some overweight assets.

-For example, if you started out with two ETFs “A” and “B” and allocate them at 50:50 ratio in your portfolio.
+For example, if you started out with two ETFs, “A” and “B,” and allocate them at a 50:50 ratio in your portfolio.

-In order to rebalance your portfolio back to 50:50, you would have to do the calculations and buy a specific number of ETF “B” (or sell a number of ETF “A”) so the target allocation falls back to a 50:50 balance.
+To rebalance your portfolio back to 50:50, you would have to do the calculations and buy a specific number of ETF “B” (or sell a number of ETF “A”), so the target allocation falls back to a 50:50 balance.

-Passiv offers two tiers of service: a free complimentary user account for Questrade clients and an Elite member account.
+Passiv offers two tiers of service: a free and an Elite tier.

-The free account provides free rebalancing calculations and sends you notifications when you have cash or dividends to invest.
+The free account provides free rebalancing calculations and performance tracking and sends you notifications when you have cash or dividends to invest.

-The Elite member paid account costs $40/year or $3.33 per month and offers a lot more including on-click trades, multi-account portfolios, and more.
+The Elite tier costs $99 per year and offers a lot more, including one-click trades, multi-account portfolios, the ability to connect multiple trading accounts, advanced currency handling, and more.